eisl-nctu/aquila/README.md

 # User's Guide
 A simple user's guide to Aquila is available [here](https://github.com/eisl-nctu/aquila/blob/master/docs/aquila_manual.pdf).

-# Creation of the complete Vivado Workspaces of Aquila
+# Creation of the complete Vivado workspaces of Aquila
 To create the complete Vivado workspace for the Aquila SoC, you can use the hw/build.tcl script and follow the instructions [here].(https://github.com/eisl-nctu/aquila/tree/master/hw/readme.md).

 We also have the tar files for previous versions of Aquila in the archive directory.